Anonymous Browsing

 Step 2: Control Browser Features

-For more robust VPN-blocking, you should consider directly blocking proxy sites that could be used to browse online anonymously.
-These sites should be blocked.
+For more robust VPN-blocking, you should also consider directly blocking websites that could be used to browse online anonymously.
+These websites might be used to download VPN services or to access an embedded version within a website.

 Use URL Filtering to block specific search terms or keywords

-The most effective option for all kinds of devices is to prevent VPN or proxy services from working at all by blocking the services they need to work completely.
-The idea is that even if a VPN is enabled on your device, it can't function correctly because it will think your device isn't connected to the internet.
+The most effective option for all kinds of devices is to prevent VPN or proxy services from working at all by blocking the underlying services they need to work completely.
+The idea is that even if a VPN is enabled on your device, it can't function correctly because it will not be able to establish a connection properly.

-If you're using a Content Policy on your devices, these are the content categories we recommend blocking for the best results:
+If you're using a Content Policy on your devices, these are the content categories we recommend adding to a block rule for the best results:

 1. Anonymizer: Most websites that host VPN downloads or domains used by VPN services fall under this category.